makerdao/community/governance/votes/Executive vote - April 28, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- A new D3M to Spark Protocol will be added to the Maker Protocol, as detailed below.
+- A new D3M to Spark Lend will be added to the Maker Protocol, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**